Himas18/Fraud_Detection/README.md

 • 	Streamlit Dashboard → http://localhost:8501

 For batch predictions, upload sample_test.csv in the Streamlit dashboard.

+## 🧪 Live Deployment (Render)
+This project is deployed live using Render, with both FastAPI and Streamlit running inside a single container.
+- Streamlit is served as the primary interface
+- FastAPI handles predictions behind the scenes within the container 🚀 Live demo → fraud-detection-api-xr2k.onrender.com

 # License
 This project is licensed under the MIT License.